-Radio transmission does not require line-of-sight between the probe and transmitter, and will pass through very small gaps and machine tool windows.
-This allows easy installation, either inside or outside the machine enclosure, as long as the probe and RMI or RMI-Q are kept within the performance envelope shown overleaf.
+Radio transmission does not require line-of-sight between the probe and interface as it works via reflected paths, and will pass through gaps and machine tool windows.
+This allows easy installation, either inside or outside the machine enclosure, as long as the probe and RMI or RMI-Q are kept within the performance envelope.
+See page 3.2, "Performance envelope", for further information.

-Coolant and swarf residue accumulating on the RMP600 and RMI or RMI-Q may have a detrimental effect on transmission performance.
+Coolant and swarf residue accumulating on the RMP400 and RMI or RMI-Q may have a detrimental effect on transmission performance.
 Wipe clean as often as is necessary to maintain unrestricted transmission.